wuyichen24/locking-redis/docs/Read_Write_Lock.md

 - If there is no write lock on the data record, the thread/client can acquire a read lock on the data record.
    - Add the lock identifier into the Set of the identifiers for the read lock on the same data record (This check-and-set operation is implemented in Lua script, to avoid other threads/clients to intervene the resources during the operation).
    - Return the lock identifer to the thread/client.
+- If there is a write lock on the data record, the thread/client will wait to acquire a lock until the acquiring lock timeout is reached.

 #### Release Read Lock
 - Check the lock identifier, which is provided by the thread/client, is existing in the Set of the identifiers for the read locks on the same data record.